 Stumpage Price Reporting and Selling Forest Products Brochure

-The state "Stumpage Price Report" is developed using a semi-annual survey of buyers and sellers of standing timber conducted by DEC regional FPU foresters.
+The state "Stumpage Price Report" is developed using a semi-annual survey of buyers and sellers of standing timber conducted by DEC regional Forest Utilization foresters.
 The primary purpose is to report the average and range of prices paid per thousand board feet and cord for standing commercial timber species in New York State.
 Stumpage price reports dating to 1953 are available in hard copy.
-The current report and the previous year's reports are available in Adobe PDF format using the link above.
+The current report and a range of previous year's reports are available in Adobe PDF format using the link above.

 The brochure "Selling Your Forest Products-How to Protect Yourself and Your Forest Products", targeted at the non-industrial private landowner interested in selling timber resources from their land provides explanation on a number of methods typically available to sell standing timber (stumpage).
 In addition, steps are suggested in administering a timber sale.